 Obviously, these tents are not the lightest on the market, but note again, the weight here includes the footprint.
 Here are a few things to consider:

 - The weight per person is bigger for the Elixir 2 tent than for the larger tents.

 - Note that they all come with two vestibules, and those are practically the same size for all tents.
 So you have far less effective space per person for larger tents.

 - The prices are visible in the links below, the smallest is usually the most expensive per person.

 MSR Elixir 2 Tent vs Hubba Hubba NX Tent

 See how the Elixir 2 tent compares with yet another celebrated MSR tent, the famous Hubba Hubba NX presented in my separate text:

 ***Both tents allow for combination with their corresponding gear sheds which can be ordered separately.

 From this, you realize the reasons for the weight of the Elixir 2 tent, much thicker materials are used, plus it includes the footprint.
 All other parameters are nearly the same.
-But see the prices: $400 for the Hubba Hubba tent as compared with $250 for the Elixir tent.
-So if you are about to choose between the two, I think the choice should be easy.
+But follow the links to see the prices.

 If you want something in classic style, do not miss to see this The North Face Tuolumne 2 tent.
 Thank you for reading.
 Please let me know what you think, there is a comment box below.
 I wish you a nice day.